WolfQuery/arch-goodies/README.md

 ## Wallpapers

-Wallpapers used in this theme are created by the artist at [diinki](https://github.com/diinki).
+Wallpapers used in this theme are created by the artist [diinki](https://github.com/diinki).

 📁 Source: [wallpapers](https://github.com/diinki/wallpapers)